GlitchyByte/quick-http-server/README.md

 # Quick Http Server

 Local web server (http only).
 Useful for local dev.
-Can also be used as an example of a basic Spring Boot Web app.
+Can also be a starting point for a simple Spring Boot Web app.

 ## Run it from source